Per Stirpes: The Estate Planning Decision You Can’t Ignore

 Setting Up Your Beneficiary Designations on Retirement Accounts

-One important part of this planning is setting up your beneficiary designations.
+An important aspect of this planning is establishing your beneficiary designations.

-Beneficiary designations determine who gets your retirement account money when you pass away.
+Beneficiary designations determine who will receive your retirement account funds upon your passing.

 Two primary beneficiaries without per stirpes